asantaga/wiserHomeAssistantPlatform/README.md

 ## Events & Triggers

-The integration provides a wiser_event event name with types of boosted, started_heating and stopped_heating, passing also the entity (read climate entity/room) that caused the event.
+The integration provides a wiser_event event name with types of boosted, started_heating, stopped_heating, target_temperature_increased and target_temperature_decreased, passing also the entity (read climate entity/room) that caused the event.
 This can be used in 1 or 2 ways.

 1. As an automation trigger on a specific 'room' device in the automations UI